Skip to content

 RNG Tournament

-Eight random number generators compete to match real draws.
-Math.random vs PCG vs Xorshift vs five more.
+Eleven random number generators — classical, cryptographic, even one seeded by the current Bitcoin block — compete to match real draws.
 Spoiler: no one wins.